ak4m410x01/ATH3R_L1NUX_B00TC4MP/about/README.md

 <br />
 <br />

 **_I am `Mohamed Mamdouh`.
-I am `system administrator` and `Cloud & DevOps engineer` ,my passion lies in integrating development and operations processes to enhance software development efficiency and maximize business value.
-With a strong foundation in both development and operations, I strive to automate processes, improve productivity, and build scalable infrastructure through use of various DevOps tools and technologies._**
+I am a `system administrator` and `Cloud & DevOps engineer`, my passion lies in integrating development and operations processes to enhance software development efficiency and maximize business value.
+With a strong foundation in both development and operations, I strive to automate processes, improve productivity, and build scalable infrastructure through the use of various DevOps tools and technologies._**

 <br />